Kalikoze/be_resources/module1/lessons/class_methods_instructor.md

   * Important facts about Class Methods
 - As each student completes their sticky notes, they should walk up to the board and place it in the appropriate spot.

+## ANOTHER OPTION FOR CFU

+## PollEv CFU
+Create a PollEv group of questions using the exploration questions from the student-facing resource.